vonlinee/ddlutils/src/site/sphinx/write-database-schema-sql-to-file-subtask.rst

 ====================

 Creates the SQL commands necessary to re-create the schema in the database.
-In contrast to the sub task of the same name in the :doc:`DdlToDatabaseTask <ddl-to-database-task>`, this sub task operates on the schema in the database.
+In contrast to the sub task of the same name in the :doc:`DdlToDatabaseTask <ddl-to-database-task>`, this sub-task operates on the schema in the database.

 Attributes